 Haya had every reason to fear for the well-being of her children.
 As stated previously, the Sheikh has a history of brutalizing his own daughters, his own flesh and blood.
 In a video that Princess Latifa made before her attempted escape in which she described the utter horrors of her mistreatment, Latifa mentioned how she was disappointed that her own mother (one of the Emir’s many wives) didn’t lift a finger to help save or protect her from her father’s brutality.

-Ruler of Dubai Sheikh Mohammed and Saudi Crown Prince Mohammed bin Salman.
+Ruler of Dubai Sheikh Mohammed and Saudi Crown Prince Mohammed bin Salman in 2018.

 Latifa's mother failed her, and Princess Haya isn't going to fail her own daughter.
 She is doing what every responsible and brave mother would do, and that is to leave a situation where there is a potential for abuse.
 If the fact that the Sheikh had arranged for his own daughter (who was 11 years old at the time) to marry a man 22 years her senior doesn’t upset you, you should also know that the girl would be the Saudi Prince’s second wife.